1. Home

 How to use the equity in your home

-Once you have some equity, you can utilize its value to borrow money.
+Once you have some equity, you can use it as collateral to borrow money.
 These funds can help to make home improvements, pay off (or consolidate) other debts or pay for a child’s college tuition, for instance.

 Home equity loans and HELOCs

-A home equity loan lets you borrow a specific amount with a fixed interest rate.
-Home equity loans generally offer low interest rates (compared with credit cards or personal loans) because the loan is backed by collateral (your home).
-If you’re looking to make some improvements to your home, like remodeling your kitchen or finishing a basement, a home equity loan can be a great option.
+A home equity loan lets you borrow a specific amount of money at a fixed interest rate.
+Home equity loans generally offer lower interest rates than credit cards or personal loans because the loan is backed by collateral (your home).

 You can also access your equity through a reverse mortgage or a cash-out refinance.
-A reverse mortgage is a loan for homeowners age 62 or older, like one reviewer on our site from California, who accessed their equity with a reverse mortgage to help make it through retirement.
+A reverse mortgage is a loan for older homeowners (usually 62 and older) who want cash to supplement retirement income.

-With this type of mortgage, you can receive the equity as a lump sum, in fixed monthly payments or as a line of credit.
-However, reverse mortgages can be complicated, and there are significant financial risks involved.
+With this type of mortgage, you can receive the funds in a lump sum, in fixed monthly payments or as a line of credit.
+You don’t pay the money back as long as you continue to live in the home.
+Reverse mortgages can be complicated, so make sure you understand the paperwork in full before you sign, and watch out for reverse mortgage scams.

 Another option is to replace your existing mortgage with a cash-out refinance.
-A cash-out refinance essentially replaces your old mortgage with a new loan that is larger than what you currently owe.
-However, you can use this new loan to turn equity into an upfront cash payment.
+A cash-out refinance essentially replaces your old mortgage with a new loan that is larger than what you currently owe, with the difference in cash, which you can use for many purposes.

-It’s important to remember that reverse mortgages and cash-out refinances require you to pay closing costs, so you’ll want to consider this additional expense before your borrow.
+Both reverse mortgages and cash-out refinances require you to pay closing costs, so you’ll want to consider this additional expense before you borrow.

 What is sweat equity?